Follow us: Orlando:

 2. Deeper Immersion in the Disney Experience

-Solo trips allow for a more mindful experience of Disney’s carefully crafted environments.
+Solo trips allow for a more mindful experience of Disney’s environments.
 Without the distractions of group dynamics, you can fully absorb the sights, sounds, and feelings that make Disney World special.

-It definitely took me some time to just take in the Disney atmosphere.
-Specifically after the Magic Kingdom fireworks, I sat right in front of the castle for about 30 minutes just to vibe.
+It definitely took me some time to absorb the Disney atmosphere.
+Specifically, after Happily Ever After, I sat right in front of the castle for about 30 minutes just to relax.
+The lines to get out of the park were busy, anyway.

 3. Personal Growth and Confidence